 The bottom line is that new initiatives need to be carefully thought through, on an end to end basis with all relevant stakeholders’ before any project start.
 However, these days what should constitute the definition of end to end.

-Data silos, shadow IT, data management, an increasing focus on compliance, ESG initiatives, global tax harmonisation (BEPS 2.0) and lack of current data timeliness and quality, all need to be tackled within any end to end process to create a modern data driven & collaborative organisation, and all contrasted against the democratisation of IT related processes.
+Data silos, shadow IT, data management, an increasing focus on compliance, ESG initiatives, global tax harmonization (BEPS 2.0) and lack of current data timeliness and quality, all need to be tackled within any end to end process to create a modern data driven & collaborative organization, and all contrasted against the democratization of IT related processes.